nonoo/nalarminterface/README.md

 --------------
 This is the host application which connects to the avrboard interface through USB, periodically checks the connection and waits for an interrupt.
 It starts a shell script when an interrupt happens or the EEPROM counter increases.
 These shell scripts can send emails or do other things.

+The hostapp application is meant to run on my Zyxel NSA-325 NAS with FFP, it can be easily compiled both to ARM and x86.

 logrotate subdir
 ----------------